 All Saleae devices are powered from USB.

 When first connected, before the Saleae Logic software has connected to the device, the device will stay in an uninitialized state.
-In this state, the interface descriptor will report a lower USB current requirement.
+In that state, the interface descriptor will report a lower USB current requirement.

 Once our software detects the device and causes it to re-enumerate, the interface descriptor will report a higher USB current, the actual worst case current the device could draw.
 We've rounded up these numbers and added extra margin.